-Citizen activists are calling on their members of Congress to take a position on increasing taxes for billionaires through the enactment of a billionaires income tax like those proposed by President Biden and Senator Wyden.
-As Congress prepares to debate a package that will include some tax increases for the wealthy, voters are asking members to enactment endorse a resolution calling for billionaires to pay their fair share.
+Maine organizations are calling on the state's congressional delegation to take a position on increasing taxes for billionaires through the enactment of a billionaires income tax like those proposed by President Biden and Senator Wyden.
+As Congress prepares to debate a package that will include some tax increases for the wealthy, local advocates are asking every Member of the Maine delegation to endorse a resolution calling for billionaires to pay their fair share.

-Proposals to create a billionaires income tax represent a historic change in direction away from decades of proliferating tax breaks and wider loopholes for the wealthy that have contributed to a growing wealth gap between the nation's richest families and everyone else.
-President Trump's 2017 Tax Cuts and Jobs Act (TJCA), the last major tax legislation passed by Congress, provided \$1.9 trillion in tax giveaways mainly to the rich and corporations.
+Current proposals to create a billionaires income tax represent a historic change in direction away from decades of proliferating tax breaks and wider loopholes for the wealthy that have contributed to a growing wealth gap between the nation's richest families and everyone else.
+President Trump's 2017 Tax Cuts and Jobs Act (TJCA), the last major tax legislation passed by Congress, provided \$1.9 trillion in tax giveaways mainly to the rich and corporations while working and middle income families saw few benefits.